The Scientific and Engineering Student Internship (S.E.S.I.) Program at NASA Goddard Space Flight Center (Greenbelt, MD)

 Can I apply to more than one opportunity?

-I'm a US Citizen, but I've been unable to apply for opportunities through SESI.
+I've been unable to apply for opportunities through SESI.
 Can you help me?

 Is this a paid internship?